ericspod/Eidolon/INSTALLATION.md

 ----
 ## Linux

-Eidolon has only been compiled to work on Ubuntu 12.04 and 14.04 so these instructions are for these distros only.
+Eidolon has been compiled to work on Ubuntu 12.04+ but works on later version of Ubuntu and other distros using later kernels.
 The Eidolon requires the following packages:

  * BASH (a "recent" version)
  * python2.7